-When the road is constructed in patterns like rectangular, radial, hexagonal, etc for the proper management of traffic and also to interconnect the branch roads then it is called road pattern.
+When the road is constructed in patterns like rectangular, radial, hexagonal, etc for the proper management of traffic and also to interconnect the branch roads with main roads then it is called road pattern.

 The main principle of road pattern is to reduce the time and distance that the vehicle takes to reach the destination place.
 It also focuses on the interconnection of branch roads.